Jon Berti Player Props: Marlins vs. Rockies

 Rockies Pitching Rankings

-- The 7.4 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.

-- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.56).
+- The Rockies' 5.53 team ERA ranks 29th across all MLB pitching staffs.

 - Rockies pitchers combine to surrender the fourth-most home runs in baseball (138 total, 1.4 per game).